 Can I submit plans directly to FSCI?

 That depends on our agreement with the municipality or fire district.
-Please contact our office and we can advise you of the requirements for direct submittals for the specific jurisdiction that you will be working in.
+Please send an inquiry to [email protected] and we can advise you of the requirements for direct submittals for the specific jurisdiction that you will be working in.

 Is there a fee associated with FSCI’s plan review and inspection services?

 As a third-party plan review and inspection service, FSCI charges plan review and inspection fees.
 Typically our fees are directly related to the size of the building or system that is being reviewed or inspected.
 Normally, these fees are a one-time fee.
-As an example, our fee for a fire protection review would include the initial review and any subsequent reviews necessary for FSCI to recommend approval to the governmental entity we are representing.
+As an example, our fee for a fire protection review would include the initial review and any subsequent reviews necessary for FSCI to recommend approval to the jurisdiction we are representing.
 Please note that our Fee Schedule is available on our website.
 Click on the location of your project and you will be directed to download the complete Fee Schedule.
 Our plan review fees include inspections only if the jurisdiction uses FSCI for their inspections or upon special request.
 For most types of inspections, there are a maximum number of inspections, which are included for the specific discipline.

 When are fees paid?

-Most FSCI governmental clients require that FSCI charge the submitting contractor directly.
-FSCI determines the plan review fee upon receiving the plans for review and will contact the applicant, usually within 24 hours of plan receipt, with the appropriate fee.
+Most jurisdictions utilizing FSCI require that we charge the responsible party for our plan review or inspection services.
+FSCI determines all fees upon receiving the plans for review and will contact the responsible party, usually within 24 hours of plan receipt, with the appropriate fee.
 When we also perform site inspections in a jurisdiction, an inspection fee is automatically added to the plan review fee.
 Plans are scheduled for review when fees associated with the project are received in our office.

 Certain jurisdictions pay FSCI directly for our services and may charge the applicant before issuing the permit for the proposed work.
 In these instances, FSCI will not contact the responsible party for additional payment and plans will be scheduled for review.
 Once the review is completed, FSCI invoices the jurisdiction.